 Step 8: Use the model for prediction

-In HP Vertica, the model can now be used to predict on the remaining testing data!
+In Vertica, the model can now be used to predict on the remaining testing data!
 Experiments show that this technique results in a roughly 90% accurate prediction rate.

 A fully R solution